- Veteran Student Services

-Cal State East Bay’s Veteran Office, located on the Hayward campus in the Student Services and Administration (SA) Building, is dedicated to providing services to veterans interested in pursuing educational goals and applying for benefits.
-The University’s Veteran Affairs Coordinator is available to meet with students, answer questions, and provide direction to academic advisors who can help develop educational plans.
+Cal State East Bay’s Veteran Office, located on the Hayward campus in the Library (LI) Annex, is dedicated to providing services to veterans interested in pursuing educational goals and applying for benefits.

 The U.S. Department of Veteran Affairs Education Service provides information on obtaining V.A. benefits.
 In most cases, the first step is to complete the V.A. application form 22-1990 and submit it to the appropriate V.A. regional office.

 The following educational benefits are available to veterans and dependents:

 - Chapter 33 (Post-9/11 GI Bill - Transfer of Entitlement)

 - Chapter 30 (Montgomery GI Bill - Active Duty)

 - Chapter 1606 (Montgomery GI Bill - Reservists)

 - Chapter 1607 (Montgomery GI Bill - Reserve Educational Assistance Program)